Keith-S-Thompson/index-tree/README.md

 It's a Perl script that generates index files for a specified directory tree, storing information in a created `.index` directory.
+Each index file is a sorted list of all files with the same suffix.
 For example, all `.c` files are listed in `.index/c`.

 Invoke with `-help` to display the following usage message: